What is sensorineural hearing loss? – Definition of sensorineural hearing loss

-What is sensorineural hearing loss?
+What causes sensorineural hearing loss?

 You can also suffer from sensorineural hearing loss having been exposed to diseases such as mumps, meningitis, multiple sclerosis, ménières disease or if you have used certain drugs, in particular aspirin, cisplatin, quinine or the antibiotics streptomycin and gentamicin.